MolSSI-Education/gpu_programming_beginner/setup.md

 [here](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/#system-requirements).

 > ## WSL Users
+>
 > After following directions in the [Pre-installation Steps](#pre-installation-steps) section,
-> The *Windows Subsystem for Linux (WSL)* users can refer to CUDA Toolkit
+> the *Windows Subsystem for Linux (WSL)* users can refer to CUDA Toolkit
 > [documentation](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#wsl-installation)
-> for setting up CUDA Toolkit following the instructions.
+> for setting up CUDA Toolkit and following the instructions.
 {: .prereq}

 ## Mac OS

 > ## **Note**:
+>
 > CUDA Toolkit v10.2.x is the last release that supports Mac OS as a target platform
 > for heterogeneous parallel code development with CUDA.
 However, NVIDIA still provides
 > support for launching CUDA debugger and profiler application sessions for Mac OS as a host platform.